-A hot chocolate made out of potatoes and a doughnut filled with an entire jar of Nutella.
-Here are October’s London Food Finds so make sure you’re writing them down!
+This month there’s a hot chocolate made out of potatoes and a doughnut filled with an entire jar of Nutella.
+Here’s October’s London Food Finds and make sure you’re writing them down!

-If there was ever a reason to go to Broadway market, Southbank Market or Brick Lane it’s to get a burger from The Frenchie.
+If there was ever a reason to go to Broadway Market, Southbank Market or Brick Lane it’s to get a burger from The Frenchie.
 Not like any other burger you’ve ever tasted, it’s made with shredded duck, topped with goats cheese, smothered in truffle honey and has crunchy duck crackling layered on top.
 All wrapped up in a soft, sweet brioche bun.
-If that’s not enough they do duck fat chips with truffle mayo too.
+If that’s not enough they do duck fat chips with truffle mayo to go with them.
 Worth getting out of bed on a Sunday morning for.
 TRUST ME.

 Southbank Market, SE1 8XX, Broadway Market E8 3RL, Brick Lane E1 6SE https://www.thefrenchieuk.com

 Doughnut Time are the Aussie doughnut kings that have hopped across the water and taken London by storm.
-Their flavors include Love Actually, Eminem and my favorite ‘Love At First Bite.
+Their flavours include Love Actually, Eminem and my favourite ‘Love At First Bite.
 Never will you ever see so much Nutella in one doughnut.
 It’s INSANE!!
 Find them on Shaftsbury Avenue in central London.
-Defo one to add to this list Nutella bucket list.
+A nice addition to this Nutella bucket list.

 96 Shaftesbury Avenue, W1D 5ED. http://www.doughnuttime.com

 It’s not very often you don’t see a queue outside Kanada Ya and there’s a good reason for that.
-Known in London for some of the best ramen around, it’s not the cheapest you can get but it’s certainly worth the money.
-It’s a very quick and casual place with a about 6 different ones on the menu to choose from.
-The truffle version highly recommended.
-It’s got a rich broth, juicy meat and plenty of truffle flavour so it’s super indulgent and warming for a cold winter evening.
+Known in London for some of the best ramens around, it’s not the cheapest but it’s certainly worth the money.
+The truffle version is highly recommended and has a rich broth, juicy meat and plenty of subtle truffle flavour.
+Super indulgent and comforting for a cold winter evening.
 Just make sure you add a creamy egg too.
 Definitely worth the wait.

 3 Panton St, London SW1Y 4DL http://www.kanada-ya.com